C0dereview/c0dereview.github.io/pages/about.md

 can be learned.
 When care is taken to foster an environment which is conducive to learning good things can happen.

 ## Tools for learning

-The expressed aim of c0deReview is to produce tools for learning through informal presentations, discussion, collaboration and experimentation.
-At the widest scope, dissemination of knowledge is, in and of it's own self, valuable.
+The expressed aim of c0deReview is to produce tools for code practices connected to sound through learning in informal presentations, discussion, collaboration and experimentation.
+This aim is guided by our sense of the dissemination of knowledge being of value to us, our sense of it allowing us to flourish.
-When we learn from one another we flourish as a result of that learning.